kzurawel/famicomparty/content/book/15-scrolling/index.md

 {% figure(img="newbgs.png") %}
-Minor additions to the nametable from last chapter, as seen in NES Lightbox.
+Minor additions to the nametable from last chapter, as seen in NEXXT.
 {% end %}

 And here is the other:

 {% figure(img="newbgs2.png") %}
-Another set of additions, as seen in NES Lightbox.
+Another set of additions, as seen in NEXXT.
 {% end %}

 Both nametables use the same pattern of stars in the background,